top of page

 1. User Research & Discovery

-To begin, I conducted qualitative interviews and shadowed daily workflows across the Packaging, Quality, and Marketing teams.
+To understand the operational landscape, I conducted qualitative interviews and shadowed daily workflows across multiple departments involved in the specification, approval, and production lifecycle.

 Key findings included:

-Manual approvals via email created redundant steps and delays.
+• Manual approval chains through email created redundant steps and operational delays.

-Lack of visibility led to outdated drawings being used in production.
+• Limited visibility across departments led to outdated drawings being used in production.

-Users needed a faster way to track document ownership and revision history.
+• Users lacked a clear way to track document ownership and revision history.

 💡 Insight: “The real problem isn’t data — it’s visibility and accountability.”